 Miscarriage happens because the fetus isn’t developing as expected.
 About 10-20% of known pregnancies end in miscarriage, but the actual number is likely higher because many miscarriages happen early before a woman knows she’s pregnant.
 Most miscarriages happen before 12 weeks of pregnancy.

 About 50% of miscarriages result from extra or missing chromosomes in the fetus.
 Chromosomal problems almost always occur by chance as the embryo divides and grows.
 They’re unlikely to stem from issues inherited from the parents.
 Activities like exercise and sexual intercourse do not cause perinatal loss.

-Intrauterine fetal demise (IFUD) is the medical term for a fetus that dies between 20 and 27 weeks.
-It can be difficult to determine the exact cause of IFUD.
+Intrauterine fetal demise (IUFD) is the medical term for a fetus that dies between 20 and 27 weeks.
+It can be difficult to determine the exact cause of IUFD.
 Still, several factors can lead to this, including congenital disabilities or a genetic disorder of the fetus, fetal or maternal infection, and umbilical cord or placenta issues.

 Unfortunately, most of these conditions are not totally preventable.
 Some risk factors include:

-- The mother’s health – Hypertension and diabetes can increase the chances of IFUD.
+- The mother’s health – Hypertension and diabetes can increase the chances of IUFD.

 - Ethnicity and race — Both are factors in terms of genetic disposition and socioeconomic barriers to prenatal care.

 - Age – Women older than 35 are more likely to have perinatal loss than younger women.

 - Multiple pregnancies – Some women’s bodies cannot support more than one baby, resulting in a miscarriage of one or more fetuses.